 Watches and Bracelets

 If you are having doubts and want to just keep it simple, start with a classic watch.
-Nothing fancy, with a solid band.
+Nothing fancy, just a solid band.
 Slowly build up your style.
-What can often be considered as functional jewelry, watches are considered safe and be worn in all circumstances.
+Often considered as functional jewelry, watches are safe and can be worn in all circumstances.
 As a rule of thumb, the simpler the watch, the safer of an option it is!
 A plain black leather strap with roman numerals is classic and timeless.
 While metal watches can work with suits and sports jackets, cloth bands should be best reserved for more casual occasions.

 Courtesy of www.mvmtwatches.com